CNES/cars/docs/source/contributing_the_project.rst

 Jupyter notebooks tutorials
 ============================

-CARS contains notebooks and quick start scripts in tutorials directory.
+CARS contains notebooks in tutorials directory.

 To generate a Jupyter kernel with CARS installation, use:

 .. code-block:: console

-  $ make notebook
+  make notebook

 Follow indications to run a jupyter notebook.